-Out-of-Network Provider or Out-of-Network Facility - A provider or facility that does not have a contract with our plan to coordinate or provide covered services to members of our plan.
+Out-of-Network Provider -A provider or facility that does not have a contract with our plan to coordinate or provide covered services to members of our plan.
 Out-of-network providers are providers that are not employed, owned, or operated by our plan.
 Using out-of-network providers or facilities is explained in this document in Chapter 3.